adity672roy/task_manager/README.md

 ## 3. Assumptions Made During Development

 - **Priority Levels**: Tasks have three predefined priority levels: High, Medium, and Low.
-- **Unique Task Titles**: It is assumed that task titles are unique for simpler search functionality.
 - **Local Storage**: The application persists tasks in local storage.
 If local storage is cleared, all tasks will be lost.
 - **Sorting Logic**: Tasks are sorted alphabetically by title, and this behavior may not align with all user preferences.
 - **Responsive Design**: The application layout is designed to be responsive, but fine-tuning for all screen sizes may require additional testing.